ThoSe1990/anoEngine/README.md

 sudo apt install python3.8
 ````

-## Build & Run
-There are different targets in the makefile.
-1. Run `make` to build the engine
-2. Run `make install` (if permission denied, run as sudo) to copy the shared library to /usr/lib
+2. Run `make all` to builds the engine, the python api and the chess example
-3. Run `make chess` to build the chess example
+3. Run `make install` copy shared library to /usr/lib and ./examples/pyBird
-4. Run `make run_chess` or `./chessExample` (if permission denied, run as sudo) to run the example

-By running the game the first setup with chess figures will look like:
+## Examples

+On the current state of this project there are two examples.

+### Chess Example

+By running `make run_chess` the Chessgame starts.
+It's a C++ implementation which uses the ezEngine.
+All game rules aren' implemented.
+A running game looks like:

 ![first setup](./screenshots/default_setup.PNG)
 ![game running](./screenshots/chessgame.PNG)

-Next Steps:
-- finishing chess implementation
-- refactoring implementation
-- adding further basic engine components/systems (fonts, drawing, collision, game control, hud, etc.)
-- expand current api
-- creating api's
-- starting AI

-## Python API

-First implementation for the python API done.
-Run `make python_api` (in case of missing permission use `sudo`) to create the python module.
-Run `make install` to install the python library and run the script `python3.8 ./examples/pyBird/pyBird.py`.
+### pyBird

+Long time goal is to create a flappy bird game with python.
+Currently, first implementation for the python API done.
+Run the script python3.8 ./examples/pyBird/pyBird.py.
 This will create a simple sdl window.
-The rendered bird can moved around by using asdw keys (if you cant access the library use `sudo`).
+The rendered bird can moved around by using asdw keys (if you cant access the library use sudo).
 Press escape to exit.
 Further developement a flappy bird game is here planed.

 ![pyBird](./screenshots/bird.PNG)